ChingStore/ching/docs/arch/sign-in-view.md

   - Login
   - Sign Up
 - Vendor is prompted to sign in
+  - This can be handled by Firebase Auth UI
 - Vendor enters data into the displayed fields
 - Sign in success is displayed
 - Vendor is redirected to the "Inventory" view